...

 Positive Outcome:

-While it’s not always possible to prevent neurological diseases entirely, adopting a healthy lifestyle and minimizing risk factors can significantly reduce the likelihood of developing these conditions and promote overall brain health and well-being.
+While it’s not always possible to prevent neurological diseases entirely, adopting a healthy lifestyle and minimising risk factors can significantly reduce the likelihood of developing these conditions and promote overall brain health and well-being.

-Written by Neomindz
+Written by Rehab Modalities

 May 11, 2024